setms/book/docs/design/analysis.md

 Resilience:

-- Make some queues explicit as components to handle issues during processing of commands/events by retries.
+- Make some queues explicit as components so that retries can handle issues during processing of commands/events.
   This requires that the handling code is idempotent.
 - Split off command/event handlers that have a big risk of causing issues, like OOM, to reduce impact on other parts.
 - Define what liveness means for each process.
- Use an orchestration tool (another component) to automatically restart processes that fail the liveness test.
+  Consider using an orchestration tool (another component) to automatically restart processes that fail the liveness test.
 - Consider load shedding when performance requirements aren't met to preserve uptime.
   Detect this using the metrics defined in these requirements.